akarlinsky/world_mortality/README.md

 ### Ireland (weekly)
 2015 to 2019: New York Times: https://github.com/nytimes/covid-19-data/tree/master/excess-deaths
 [Based on a study by Ireland's Health Information and Quality (HIQA) Authority](https://www.hiqa.ie/sites/default/files/2020-07/Analysis-of-excess-all-cause-mortality-in-Ireland-during-the-COVID-19-epidemic.pdf)
-2020: Based on the methodology of the HIQA study, we crawled [RIP.IE](rip.ie) with [Gilad Gabiel's script](https://github.com/gaibelg/Death-Notices-Ireland) to provide weekly mortality counts for 2020 onwards.
+2020: Based on the methodology of the HIQA study, we crawled [RIP.IE](rip.ie) with [Gilad Gabiel's script](https://github.com/gaibelg/Death-Notices-Ireland) to provide weekly mortality counts for 2020 onward.

+Note: According to HIQA study, rip.ie usage is downward-biased in earlier years.
+To account for this, we have decided to only include data from 2018 onward.
+Additionally, comparing the estimates from our crawling and HIQA data for the same weeks, our estimates are higher at about 5%, since we do not post-process the data.
+In order to account for this, our rip.ie estimates are multiplied by 0.95.

 ### Japan (monthly)